oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 ### ... as a new contributor

 Welcome!
-As a first step, we'd **strongly recommend** tackling some part of one of the following starter issues:
+Please make sure to follow the [setup instructions](https://github.com/oppia/oppia/wiki/Contributing-code-to-Oppia#setting-things-up) if you haven't already.
+After that, we'd **strongly recommend** tackling some part of one of the following starter issues:

 - [#3825](https://github.com/oppia/oppia/issues/3825) (refactoring; frontend)
 - [#3826](https://github.com/oppia/oppia/issues/3826) (refactoring; frontend)